Ethel Sue Dent Fair - The Vicksburg Post

 Ethel Sue was proceeded in death by her parents, Mary Frances Martin Dent and Robert Lowry Dent.

-Ethel Sue is survived by her two sisters, Mary Frances Dent Terry and Hilda Dent Hands; children, Babs Fair Woods ( David) and Claude Propst Fair (Terry); grandchildren, Leslie Fair Ray, Justin Fair, Davis Woods, Fair Woods Garza and Amy Woods; great-grandchildren Hays, Reed, Adam, Ethan, Henry, Berkeley and Fox, who fondly called her Su Su; plus many nieces and nephews who adored her.
+Ethel Sue is survived by her two sisters, Mary Frances Dent Terry and Hilda Dent Hands; children, Babs Fair Woods ( David) and Claude Propst Fair (Terry); grandchildren, Leslie Fair Ray, Justin Fair, Davis Woods, Fair Woods Garza and Amy Woods; great-grandchildren Hays, Reed, Adam, Ethan, Henry, Berkley and Fox, who fondly called her Su Su; plus many nieces and nephews who adored her.

 A memorial service will be held Saturday, March 13, 2021, at 1 p.m. at Church of The Holy Trinity.
 Burial will follow in Cedar Hill Cemetery.